ANR writing style guide

 Not "per cent."
-Spell out the word in text.
-Use symbol (%) in numerical charts.
-"Percent" takes a plural verb when a plural word follows an "of" construction, as in "He said 50 percent of the farmers were seated at the start of the presentation."
-Use a singular verb when a singular word follows an "of" construction, as in "He said 50 percent was a failing grade," and "Almost 50 percent of the class was sleeping."
+Use the symbol (%) in text and in numerical charts.
+"Percent" takes a plural verb when a plural word follows an "of" construction, as in "He said 50% of the farmers were seated at the start of the presentation."
+Use a singular verb when a singular word follows an "of" construction, as in "He said 50% was a failing grade," and "Almost 50% of the class was sleeping."
 Spell out percent when used without a number.

 Always belongs inside quotation marks